 SHANE TENNY: Yeah, the base year is actually the second semester of your student's sophomore year of high school.
-And this is because when they get ready to go to college and you are required to complete a FAFSA form, the information on the FAFSA comes from the prior two tax returns, which will start during their second semester of their sophomore year of high school.
+And this is because when they get ready to go to college and they are required to complete a FAFSA form, the information on the FAFSA comes from the prior two tax returns, which will start during the second semester of their sophomore year of high school.

 WILL KOSTER: That's right.
 So your assets and your income during your child's sophomore year will begin affecting your FAFSA.
 And thus the earlier you can start planning, the better off you may be.

 SHANE TENNY: Yup.
-There's a lot of details in planning for college, but don't worry.
+There are a lot of details in planning for college, but don't worry.
 That's why we've put this video series together.
 So stick with us and stay tuned for all the information you need to know as you plan for college.